Phyronnaz/HLSLMaterial/README.md

 * Comment support: comments are parsed & pin tooltips are set accordingly
 * Smart updates: only modified functions are updated
 * Texture parameters support
+* Bool parameters support
+* Define support
+* Includes support (with auto updates when included files are edited)
+* Default value support
+* Clickable errors: errors are properly displayed relative to your file(s), and clicking them will open your IDE

 ## Installing from source
 Download the repo as a zip or download a [release](https://github.com/Phyronnaz/HLSLMaterial/releases) with prebuilt binaries, and extract it under your project Plugins folder so you have `YourProject/Plugins/HLSLMaterial/HLSLMaterial.uplugin`